openmopac/mopac/README.md

 There is a [new documentation website](https://openmopac.github.io) under development, but it is not yet ready for general use.

+## Interfaces

+While MOPAC is primarily a self-contained command-line program whose behavior is specified by an input file, it also has other modes of operation, some of which only require the MOPAC shared library and not the executable.

+### MDI Engine

+MOPAC can be compiled to run as an MDI Engine through the [MolSSI Driver Interface Library](https://github.com/MolSSI-MDI/MDI_Library) by setting `-DMDI=ON` when running CMake.
+See [MDI documentation](https://molssi-mdi.github.io/MDI_Library) for more information.

+### Run from library

+MOPAC calculations can be run as a C-like library call to `run_mopac_from_input(path_to_file)` where `path_to_file` is a C string containing the system path to a MOPAC input file.
+Alternatively, a Fortran wrapper in the `include` directory allows this to be run as the subroutine `run_mopac_from_input_f(path_to_file)` in the `mopac_api_f` module where `path_to_file` is a Fortran string.

+### Diskless/stateless API

+A subset of MOPAC calculations can be run through a C-like Application Programming Interface (API) defined by the `mopac_api.h` C header file in the `include` directory, which also has a Fortran wrapper for convenience to Fortran software developers.
+Calculations run through this API do not use any input or output files or any other form of disk access, and the data structures of the API contain all relevant information regarding the input and output of the MOPAC calculation.
+The functionality and data exposed by this API is limited, and has been designed to align with the most common observed uses of MOPAC.
+Future expansion of this functionality and data will be considered upon request.

 ## Citation

 To cite the use of open-source MOPAC in scientific publications, see the `CITATION.cff` file in this repository.